TheNexusAvenger/Nexus-LU-Launcher/README.md

+## No Longer Functional
+As of October 3rd, 2021, the hosting of the client files was taken down and there are no plans to set up new mirrors of the client.
+Attempting to use the launcher without having a previous download of the client will result in an error.

 # Nexus LU Launcher
 Nexus LU (LEGO Universe) Launcher is a custom, cross-platform user interface for installing and launching LEGO Universe